 In fact, research has shown that the overall success and happiness of the puppy is mostly formed during the first 12 weeks.
 If you would like a puppy to grow into a dog that is social, has the correct temperament, confident, obedient, and happy, the process will start while the puppy is under the care of a responsible breeder.
+And that is why we use a puppy curriculum that uses both Puppy Culture and Empowered Breeder programs.
+We want the best or our puppies.
 When we say that we work hard to ensure that our puppies are loved and cared for during the first few weeks before they go to their new home, we really mean it.
 It is our belief that this attention and care will manifest itself in our puppies' being ready to be a wonderful addition to their new family.

 This whole process actually starts before the puppies are even born.

 The week prior to the puppies being born, we spend time with the mother loving and caressing her side so the puppies get a jump start in responding to human touch.
 We ensure the mother is well fed, restful, and kept in a tranquil nursery allowing the puppies to arrive in the best environment possible.